jquense/teaspoon/Migration.md

 ## `5.0.0` -> `6.0.0`

+Not a lot has changed to the public API, but a large amount of internal refactoring did happen!
-Not a lot has changed, and most breaking changes are minor and may not affect your projects.
+Most breaking changes are minor and may not affect your projects.

-The two breaking change is are in shallowRendering, and where made to improve the API and increase consistency.
+Most breaking changes are related to shallow rendering, and were made to improve the API and increase consistency.

+#### `.context` changes

+While never a public api `.context` may have been used to access the root element/instance of a collection. in `6.0.0` context changed to `.root` and is now consistently a teaspoon collection, across collection types.
+It is still __not considered a public api__ so tread carefully.

-#### Shallow Rendering maintains the root element as the rendered collection__
+#### Shallow Rendering maintains the root element as the rendered collection

 ##### `5.0.0`